tsoding/nobuild/README.md

    - `$ cc nobuild.c -o nobuild` on POSIX systems
    - `$ cl.exe nobuild.c` on Windows with MSVC
 4. Run the build: `$ ./nobuild`

+## API Conventions

+- Functions from [nobuild.h](./nobuild.h) that start with `nobuild__` (double underscore) are private to the library and should not be relied upon.
+They can be changed in any release without a warning.